Macquarie Park

 Is the suburb of Macquarie Park keeping up with housing demand?

-With the population expected to increase by 12,669 people by 2041, around 6,335 new dwellings will be necessary.
-Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
-This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.
+With the population expected to increase by 14,013 people by 2041, around 7,007 new dwellings will be necessary.
+Recent approval levels appear broadly sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.

 What has been the trend in development approvals over the past five years in the suburb of Macquarie Park?

-Looking at development activity over the past five years, the suburb of Macquarie Park's approval levels have been below the yearly average of 657, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the suburb of Macquarie Park's approval levels have been significantly below the yearly average of 657, showing a notable downturn in recent development.

 How many dwellings will be needed to accommodate future population growth in the suburb of Macquarie Park?